grooviter/carbon/README.md

 Still no description
 ```

-And if you execute `./hellow-world.groovy --user John`:
+And if you execute `./greetings.groovy --user John`:

 ```
-Hello John
+Hi there John!
 ```

 ## Installation